AlexandreSajus/Unity-Fluid-Simulation/README.md

 Implementing smoothed particle hydrodynamics (SPH) in C# using this <a href="https://web.archive.org/web/20090722233436/http://blog.brandonpelfrey.com/?p=303" target="_blank">tutorial</a>.

+Currently supports 800 particles at 30 fps realtime on a laptop AMD Ryzen 5 5600H by using spatial partitioning.

 See also the Python implementation <a href="https://github.com/AlexandreSajus/Python-Fluid-Simulation" target="_blank">here</a>.

 I also made a devlog about this project here: